 This, of course, doesn’t mean that English speakers aren’t considerate about their conversational partner and simply shut them down with a brisk NO whenever possible.

-However, even in delicate situations, a well-phrased direct no is perfectly acceptable as opposed to the Japanese language, where a straightforward refusal does have negative connotations.
+However, even in delicate situations, a well-phrased direct no is perfectly acceptable.
+This is as opposed to how to say no in Japanese, where a straightforward refusal does have negative connotations.
 Of course, certain situations do require a flat-out NO but in regular conversations, a refusal is done by carefully rounded expressions that make using words that seem too harsh unnecessary.

-Even when an actual NO is required, it is generally followed by an apologetic expression or a phrase that nonetheless signals interest, to soften the impact of a NO.
+Even when an actual NO is required, it is generally followed by a apologetic expression in Japanese or a phrase that nonetheless signals interest, to soften the impact of a NO.

 How to Say NO in Japanese